 Since June 2008 Caroline has been based in London and Sydney.
 She has performed as Guest Principal Viola with the Sydney Symphony, Melbourne Symphony, Philharmonia Orchestra, Hong Kong Philharmonic, City of London Sinfonia, Scottish Chamber Orchestra and Glyndebourne on Tour.

-The position of ANAM Resident Viola Faculty generously supported by peckvonhartel architects
+The position of ANAM Viola Artist is generously supported by peckvonhartel architects